Note: This post contains affiliate links.

 While waiting for fish to marinate, rinse the broccoli slaw and place in a medium-sized bowl.
 In a small bowl, whisk sugar and vinegar together until sugar dissolves.
 Pour over broccoli slaw and place in refrigerator until ready to serve.

 For the cream dressing, pat the cilantro dry with a paper towel.
 On the cutting board chop the bunch of cilantro starting half-way up the stem and working toward the leaves at the top.
-If your not familiar with chopping up cilantro, here’s a great tutorial from Cookthink.com, although it’s not exactly the method I use.
+If you’re not familiar with chopping up cilantro, here’s a great tutorial from Cookthink.com, although it’s not exactly the method I use.

 Pour the yogurt into a small bowl, add the cilantro and lime juice, and stir it up.
 Cover with plastic wrap and place in the refrigerator until ready to serve.